svmypaul/streamlit-to-exe/README.md

 For any questions or support, please contact [your-email@example.com](mailto:your-email@example.com).
 ```

-Make sure to replace placeholders like `<repository-url>` and `<repository-directory>` with your actual repository URL and directory name.
+Make sure to replace placeholders like `git@github.com:svmypaul/streamlit-to-exe.git` and `streamlit-to-exe` with your actual repository URL and directory name.